Pritam0011/todo-api/README.md

 npm install
 ```

-- **Setting Up development Enviornment create a `.env` file in root folver and add the following line**
+- **Setting Up development Enviornment, create a `.env` file in root folder and add the following line**

 ```
 MONGODB_CONNECTION_URL = *your mongodb connection string*